samber/do/docs/docs/service-registration/eager-loading.md

 An eager service is simply initialized by you and then injected into the DI container.

 A service can be injected in many ways.
-Here is the full list of lazy loading service injections.
+Here is the full list of eager loading service injections.

 ```go
 func ProvideValue[T any](i do.Injector, value T)